Berckheim History, Family Crest & Coats of Arms

 Early History of the Berckheim family

-Another 161 words (12 lines of text) covering the years 1787, 1817, and 1849 are included under the topic Early Berckheim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berckheim research.
+Another 102 words (7 lines of text) covering the years 1787, 1817, and 1849 are included under the topic Early Berckheim History in all our PDF Extended History products and printed products wherever possible.

 Berckheim Spelling Variations